Contactless Payments: How it works

 There are plenty of measures in place to make sure a customer doesn’t make an unintentional payment, or that a hacker can’t use the signal to hack details of the card.

-Contactless payments can be more secure than classic debit or credit cards, and are certainly less risky than handling cash for merchants.
+Contactless payments can be more secure than classic debit or credit cards and are certainly less risky than handling cash for merchants.

-Seven good reasons customers and retailers should trust contactless:
+Six good reasons customers and retailers should trust contactless:

 - Contactless cards never leave a customer’s hand: